Limit theorems for the total scalar curvature: Introduction

 If $M^{2}$ is closed (i.e., compact without boundary) surface, from the Gauss-Bonnet theorem,

-for each Riemannian metric $g$ on $M.$ Here, $\chi(M)$ denotes the Euler characteristic of $M.$ Hence it is sufficient to consider the above problem in dimension $n \ge 3$ and, unless otherwise mentioned, we will assume below that the dimension of manifolds are greater than or equal to three.
+for each Riemannian metric $g$ on $M.$ Here $\chi(M)$ denotes the Euler characteristic of $M.$ Hence it is sufficient to consider the above problem (unweighted case) in dimension $n \ge 3$ and, unless otherwise mentioned, we will assume below that the dimensions of manifolds are greater than or equal to three.

-On the other hand, if $M^{2n}$ is a closed complex $n~(\mathrm{real}~2n)$-manifold ($n \ge 1$) and $g, g_{i}~(i =1,2, \cdots )$ are K{\"a}hler metrics on $M.$ Let $\omega, \omega_{i}$ be the K{\"a}hler forms of $g, g_{i}$ respectively.
-Assume that $g_{i}$ converges to $g$ (hence $\omega_{i}$ converges to $\omega$) in the $C^{0}$-sense as $i \rightarrow \infty.$ Then { } where $c_{1}(M)$ denotes the first Chern class of $M.$ Note that we assumed here $g$ is also K{\"a}hler metric on $M,$ but we will not assume that the limiting metric $g$ is a Ricci soliton in Main Theorem \ref{theo-1} below.
-In contrast, from the result of {\cite[Theorem B]{lohkamp1995curvature}} mentioned above, the upper bound of the total scalar curvature is not preserved in general under the $C^{0}$ convergence of metric tensors.
-On the other hand, in our forthcoming paper \cite{hamanaka2023upper}, we will show that in a fixed conformal class, the upper bound of the total scalar curvature is preserved under $C^{0}$-convergence of metric tensors.
-Although it deviates a bit from our subject, the following interesting result is also known. \begin{theo}[{\cite[Lecture~Series~1,~Theorem~4.1]{besson1996riemannian}}] Let $M$ be a compact $n$-dimensional manifold $(n \ge 3)$ carrying a hyperbolic metric $g_{0}.$ There is a neighbourhood $\mathcal{U}$ of $g_{0}$ in the space of all Riemannian metrics with the $C^{2}$-topology such that for any $g \in \mathcal{U},$
+On the other hand, if $M^{2n}$ is a closed complex $n~(\mathrm{real}~2n)$-manifold ($n \ge 1$) and $g, g_{i}~(i =1,2, \cdots )$ are K{\"a}hler metrics on $M.$ Let $\omega$ and $\omega_{i}$ be the K{\"a}hler forms of $g$ and $g_{i}$ respectively.
+Assume that $g_{i}$ converges to $g$ (hence $\omega_{i}$ converges to $\omega$) in the $C^{0}$-sense as $i \rightarrow \infty.$ Then { } where $c_{1}(M)$ denotes the first Chern class of $M.$ Note that we assumed here that the limiting metric $g$ is K{\"a}hler metric on $M$ as well.
+In contrast to this, in our main theorem \ref{theo-1} below, we will not assume that the limiting metric $g$ is a Ricci soliton.
+Although it deviates a bit from our subject, the following interesting result about lower bounds of scalar curvature integrals is also known. \begin{theo}[{\cite[Lecture~Series~1,~Theorem~4.1]{besson1996riemannian}}] Let $M$ be a compact $n$-dimensional manifold $(n \ge 3)$ carrying a hyperbolic metric $g_{0}.$ There is a neighborhood $\mathcal{U}$ of $g_{0}$ in the space of all Riemannian metrics with the $C^{2}$-topology such that for any $g \in \mathcal{U},$

 and equality if and only if $g$ is isometric to $g_{0}.$ Here, $R(g)_{-} := \max \left\{ - R(g),~0 \right\}.$ \end{theo}